How to Automate Your Business Operations: The Complete Build for $60K–$120K Operators

 Failure mode 3: Over-reliance without backup

-Never 100% rely on automation for mission-critical tasks.
-Keep the ability to do the task manually.
-If proposal automation breaks on the day of the big pitch, you need a backup plan.
+Never rely completely on automation for mission-critical tasks; keep the ability to do the task manually so that if proposal automation breaks on the day of a big pitch, you have a backup plan.

 Adding next automations:

-After the first 3 automations are stable for 2-3 weeks, add the next 3 to build the queue.
-Repeat Days 11-21 protocol.
-Build systematically, not chaotically.
+After the first three automations have been stable for 2–3 weeks, add the next three to build the queue, repeat the Days 11–21 protocol, and keep building in a systematic way instead of adding new automations chaotically.

 Expected timeline: